 What is wrong with Windows Update and why does it fail so often?
-This is one of the the most common question Windows users ask and no-one knows, except perhaps Microsoft.
+This is one of the the most common questions Windows users ask and no-one knows.
+Maybe even Microsoft doesn’t know because sometimes there appears to be no fix at all.

 Windows can update perfectly well time after time and then it suddenly stops working.
-It may not update at all, it might search for updates and never finish searching, it might try to install updates and never stop installing.
+It may not update at all, it might search for updates and never finish searching, it might try to install updates, fail and retry and never stop.
 It just seems to get stuck at some point.

 It gets stuck at different places for different people and probably for different reasons.